How to Make Abura Soba with Packaged Instant Ramen

 Abura Soba (油そば), meaning oil noodles in Japanese, is a type of ramen popular in Japan.

-Unlike regular ramen noodle soup, Abura Soba has no broth and consists of wheat flour noodles with sesame oil and some liquid flavor seasoning placed on the bottom of the bowl.
+Unlike ordinary ramen, Abura Soba is broth-less.
+It consists of wheat noodles and the seasoning oil placed on the bottom of the bowl.

-In countries outside of Japan, it may be difficult to find ramen restaurants offering Abura Soba noodles, but actually just with a package of instant ramen, you can easily make the Japanese noodle dish at home.
+In countries outside of Japan, it may be hard to find restaurants offering Abura Soba.
+But just with a package of instant ramen, you can easily make it at home.

-Since this time I actually made a bowl of Abura Soba from a packaged instant ramen bag, today let me introduce how I cooked it.
+Since I made a bowl of Abura Soba from a bag of instant ramen today, let me share how I cooked it this time.